mui/material-ui/docs/pages/blog/2021-q2-update.md

 - 🚀 We have improved the performance.
   Client-side sorting and filtering are 2-3x faster on large data sets.
   We have improved the UX when scrolling.
-  We have added a memo logic on the render cell's parent, and worked on its effectiveness to reduce the re-rendering of custom cells.
+  We have added memo logic on the render cell's parent, and worked on its effectiveness to reduce the re-rendering of custom cells.
   We have identified more opportunities to improve the performance, but we won't prioritize them just yet.
 - 📚 We have worked on providing more reference documentation.
 We are semi-automatically generating it from the TypeScript source definitions, with the descriptions.
   For instance, you can now find all the [properties available](/api/data-grid/grid-col-def/) of the `GridColDef`.